NiuBClass666/myPipeline/README.md

 <hr/>

+## Introduction

+Today's developers who use repositories like github always face a problem when they try to integrate and deploy the new change becasue there are always reptitive work and long period of waiting for operation teams' feedback.
+My project is to build a one-click set-up CI/CD pipeline which does build, test and deployment automatically.

+## Architecture

+I use Terraform to set up and provision my AWS EC2 instances with Jenkins and Docker.
+Jenkins does the most job of the pipeline who automatically detect code change in repo, build new image and send it to a registry like dockerhub.
+At last, I use watchTower on web servers to detect if there is new image pushed to registry, so if it found a new image, it would ask docker to re-build the application container.

 ## How to install and get it up and running
 For demo purpose, that application repo is fixed.
 So you can't run it except you have my credentials of github and dockerhub.